Medically Reviewed By

 Pleural Mesothelioma Surgery

 P/D involves removing the lining of the lung, which is called the pleura.
 This surgery spares both lungs.
-It has an “extended” version, which removes part or all of the diaphragm and the lining around the heart (pericardium).
+It has an “extended” version, which removes part of the diaphragm and the lining around the heart (pericardium).

 Peritoneal Mesothelioma Surgery